 If you haven’t tried listening to kids’ podcasts with your children, I highly recommend it.
 The boys love it and learn so much from them.
 The best podcasts are pretty entertaining for adults as well.
-I’ve definitely found myself listening to the last few minutes of an episode after my kids have hopped out of the car or I’ve dropped them off at school or daycare.
+I’ve definitely found myself listening to the last few minutes of an episode after my kids have hopped out of the car or I’ve dropped them off at school.
 They’re seriously that good.

 My boys listen to podcasts primarily while in the car, though they also listen to them while coloring or doing puzzles at home and also on airplanes.
 Beyond the intellectual and developmental benefits, the boys

 A few weeks ago, I shared several audiobook series that are great options to help kids develop the skill of listening to stories without pictures or written words.
-Podcasts are another easy and free way to listen to fun educational material in smaller snippets than audio books.
+Podcasts are another easy and free way to listen to fun, educational material in smaller snippets than audiobooks.

 The Best Podcasts for Kids

 This debate show is a HUGE hit in our house.
-We have listened to every episode at least twice and they still love to scroll through the archives to revisit all the kid-friendly debates.
+We have listened to every episode at least twice, and they still love to scroll through the archives to revisit all the kid-friendly debates.
 On the show, two seasoned debaters discuss things like cheese vs. chocolate and spiders vs. snakes.
 Each debate is judged by a kid in the studio with the debaters which is really neat.

-This brand new podcast helps kids and their families make sense of money.
+This podcast helps kids and their families make sense of money.
 Far too few kids have financial literacy skills, even by the time they graduate from high school and head off on their own.
 This podcast intends to introduce kids to money and, honestly, do the financial education that too many parents and schools either can’t or aren’t doing for our kids.
 The show is fun and engaging and my boys fell in love after just one episode!